Rolando-Barbella/ES6-Fundamentals/README.md

 console.log(arrowHello("hello","Mamma")); ==> Hello Mamma
 ```

-We can also go deeper into function and do something like
+We can also go deeper into functions and do something like:
 ```javascript
 var arrowHello = (message,name) => `${message} ${name}`;
 console.log(arrowHello("hello","Mamma")); ==> Hello Mamma